 Each student will be given one thirty-five minute lesson per week on a rotational basis during school time.
-A copy of the instrumental music timetable is located on the pin board in the Arts Staffroom and on the wall outside the instrumental teaching rooms.
-It is the students' responsibility to check their lesson time.
+A copy of the instrumental music timetable is located on the glass doors outside P22.
+It is the student's responsibility to check their lesson time.
 Should students be unable to attend their scheduled lesson due to assessment clashes, the student must see the instrumental teacher BEFORE their scheduled lesson to arrange an alternative time.
 It is the student's responsibility to catch up on any classwork missed during attendance at their instrumental lesson.

 A roll is recorded by the Instrumental Teacher at the beginning of each lesson.
-If a student fails to attend a lesson or rehearsal, or to remember their instrument twice in a Term, they will be referred to the Head of Department - The Arts.
-Parents/Caregivers will also be contacted at this stage.
-Should this pattern continue, students will be asked to leave the program and return any items or instruments loaned.
+If a student fails to attend a lesson or rehearsal, or to remember their instrument three times in a term, parents/caregivers will be contacted and students will be asked to justify their continuation in the program to the IM teacher and the HOD Arts.
+Inadequate explanation or continued poor attendance will result in the student being asked to leave the program.